Don’t miss this ultimate guide to the best things to do in Noosa in Queensland, Australia!

 All people of all ages are welcome to try these classes, and children are welcome to attend.

-Start your day off with a relaxed practice in one of the most beautiful settings and end it all off with a post-yoga swim, and be sure to keep your eyes out for dolphins in the early morning surf.
+Start your Sunday morning with a relaxed practice in one of the most beautiful settings and end it all off with a post-yoga swim, and be sure to keep your eyes out for dolphins in the early morning surf.